turntducky/Theos-windows-install/install.md

 5. Once the download has completed, select "Launch" from the Microsoft Store page and wait for the terminal Window to do it's thing.

 6. When asked for a UNIX username & password, enter anything you want.
-Example: Username: iOSGods & Password: iosgods
+Example: Username: TurntDucky & Password: turntducky

 7. Once that is done, you now need to open CMD & type in ubuntu or just search "Ubuntu" from your start menu.